Red Leather (musician): Suicide attempt

 In 2021, Red Leather got into a "dark place" and climbed the stairs to the roof of a building in downtown LA.
 When he was on the roof, he looked at his phone and saw he had 1% battery left.
 He then made a phone call to a friend, who he describes as an angel.
 His friend picked him up, saving his life.
-He wrote the song "Sins" about this event.
+He wrote the songs "Sins" and recently, “Last Call” about this event.

 Heart attack and overdose

 In December 2021, after being sober for an unknown amount of time, Red Leather relapsed on drugs and had a heart attack.

 Shortly after, on January 5, 2022, Red Leather drove drunk in Las Vegas before returning to his hotel and overdosing.
 This event inspired the song "Bury Me In Vegas".

 Dakota

 Some time before leaving Reno, Red was in a relationship with a woman he calls "Dakota".
 Red states that he chose his addiction over Dakota (As referenced in his song "Dakota").